 Stephanie Sjoblad, AuD, has been the Clinical Coordinator in the Division of Speech and Hearing at the University of North Carolina-Chapel Hill since 2001.
 Dr. Sjoblad is a licensed audiologist and hearing aid dispenser in the state of North Carolina and has received her Certificate of Clinical Competence in Audiology from the American Speech-Language and Hearing Association.
 She is a member of American Speech-Language and Hearing Association (ASHA), and a fellow in the American Academy of Audiology (AAA).

 Dianne Van Tasell, PhD, was a professor in the audiology program at the University of Minnesota for 20 years and then worked for and with hearing aid companies.
-Her current employer does not permit interviews, so the CD and the MP3 of this show have been edited to remove Dr. Van Tasell’s contribution.
+Her current employer does not permit interviews, so the podcast has been edited to remove Dr. Van Tasell’s contribution.